 2013 addendum: a new feeler gauge is being sold with Dynafit bindings.
-See photo below.
+See photos below.

-2011 clarification: All Radical series and Vertical series Dynafit bindings use a 5.5 mm gap at heel, per discussion below.
+2011 clarification: All Radical series and Vertical series Dynafit bindings use a 5.5 mm gap at heel, per discussion above and below.
+Our calipers measure this as more like 5.30 mm, but that falls within our understanding that a .5 mm variation in heel gap is acceptable as a tolerance.

 You’ve heard of the generation gap, and you might know about your spark plug gap, but what about the Dynafit gap?
 To work their best, most “tech” type backcountry skiing bindings require specific spacing between the boot heel and the rear unit of the binding.
 The “tech gap,” if you will.
 In this WildSnow.com tech blog, we’ll look at the Dynafit binding “tech gap.”